dhellmann/pymotw-3/source/sqlite3/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The threads are synchronized using a :class:`Event` from the :mod:`threading` module.
+The threads are synchronized using an :class:`Event` object from the :mod:`threading` module.
 The :func:`writer` function connects and make changes to the database, but does not commit before the event fires.
 The :func:`reader` function connects, then waits to query the